JamesStratford/slither-gym/readme.md

 python src/train.py
 ```

-This will train the model using the PPO algorithm and save it as `slither_model`.
+This will train the model using the PPO algorithm and save it as `output/slither_model.zip`.

 ### Client Interaction